Update you browser

 The route is points-based.
 All applicants who are eligible for the route will be awarded the full number of points

-• You must have a valid Tier 4 visa or Student Visa and be in the UK at the time of application
+• You need a valid Tier 4 or Student Visa and be present in the UK during your application.

-Most MA programmes commencing September 2022 will be held for **45 weeks in length (11 months).
+Most MA, MArch, MDes, MEd and MFA programmes at the RCA are **45 weeks in length (11 months).
 To be eligible for the graduate visa you will be required to have spent the whole duration of your programme in the UK

 ** Due to the duration of the programme (11 months) you will only be issued an additional two months from the end date of your programme instead of 4 months.
 This is because the length of the programme is less than 12 months.
 You will still be eligible to switch to the graduate visa as long as you meet the other eligibility requirements.